SathursanS/Stocker/README.md

 # Stocker
 2021 EngHack
-A Social media Stock Platform
+A Social Media Stock Platform

-RUNNING LIST WHAT FEATURES TO DO (Backend)
-1. BACKEND REGARDING BUYING/SELLING AND ADDING NEW SHARES
-2. NEED TO ADD TRACKING AND TRACKED
+Moderninzing the way Stocks are being discussed.